Rohnnam/image-classification-project/README.md

 # Image Classification Project

-This project is a simple image classification model built with TensorFlow and Keras, trained on the CIFAR-10 dataset.
+This project demonstrates image classification using a Convolutional Neural Network (CNN) on the CIFAR-10 dataset, Built with keras and TesorFlow.

 ## Project Structure